it-teaching-abo-akademi/csdewas-project-2-ottolindfors/README.md

 Example: [https://it-teaching-abo-akademi.github.io/csdewas-project-2-ottolindfors/](https://it-teaching-abo-akademi.github.io/csdewas-project-2-ottolindfors/)

 ## Important
-For some reason the chart does not re-render after a stock is added eventhough the parent (`App) component's state change.
-Please refresh the browser window to see the chart after a stock is added to a portfolio.
+For the chart to re-render after a stock is added please refresh the browser window.
+The parent (`App`) component's state change but does for some reason not trigger the re-rendering.
 To be fixed in a future version.

 ## A note on the functionality